ia-toki/tcframe/README.md

 }
 ```

+### Usage

+There have been several competitions that used **tcframe** as the test cases generation framework for the problems:

+- Asia-Pacific Informatics Olympiad (APIO) 2015
+- Indonesia National Olympiad in Informatics 2015
+- Indonesia IOI training camps in 2015

 ### Credits

 **tcframe** is created by **Ashar Fuadi**.
 Contact me at fushar [at] gmail [dot] com if you have any question.